-Passengers aboard Titanic were divided into three distinct classes; first, second, and third which meant that three different menus had to be served daily
+Passengers aboard the Titanic were divided into three distinct classes; first, second, and third which meant that three different menus had to be served daily

 First-class passengers on the Titanic

-Amongst the 325 first-class passengers to sail Titanic was the well-off upper and middle classes including American millionaires Benjamin Guggenheim, John Jacob Astor, and railway magnate Charles M Hays as well as British aristocrat Countess of Rothes, the eminent journalist WT Stead and noted couturière "Lucile," Lady Duff Gordon.
+Amongst the 325 first-class passengers to sail the Titanic was the well-off upper and middle classes including American millionaires Benjamin Guggenheim, John Jacob Astor, and railway magnate Charles M Hays as well as British aristocrat Countess of Rothes, the eminent journalist WT Stead and noted couturière "Lucile," Lady Duff Gordon.

 First-class tickets ranged enormously in price from $150 ($3,967 today) for a simple berth to $4,350 ($115,060 today) for a Parlour Suite.

 The enormous first-class dining saloon could seat over 500 people and would serve food on fine china emblazoned with the White Star Line logo.

 First-class passengers could also dine in the Louis Seize decorated 140-seat À la Carte restaurant (nicknamed “The Ritz”), which was fully carpeted with French walnut-paneled walls and picture windows.